-Even if approved by the Planning Board, the applicant must obtain federal and state permits prior to the issuance of any grading permit.
+Even after obtaining Planning Board approval, the applicant must obtain federal and state permits prior to the issuance of any grading permit.
 As such, there is no violation of other applicable laws.

 It should be noted that in the applicant's variation request, the word "and" was deleted from the end of required Finding 3.
 This is important because all of the four findings must be met for approval.